-- 48. An AMAB will normally meet to consider an appeal within 28 calendar days from receipt of the appeal. - 49.
-The student may be invited to attend the AMAB and may be accompanied by a friend or Student Union representative.2 The student will be provided with copies of the documentation presented to the panel. - 50.
-The student does not have to attend the AMAB, but it is in their interest to do so. - 51.
-A student cannot be represented at AMAB except in cases where a student is not capable of representing themselves (e.g., they are suffering from evidenced mental health issues).
+- 49. An AMAB will normally meet to consider an appeal within 28 calendar days from receipt of the appeal. - 50.
+The student may be invited to attend the AMAB and may be accompanied by a friend or Student Union representative.2 The student will be provided with copies of the documentation presented to the panel. - 51.
+The student does not have to attend the AMAB, but it is in their interest to do so.